 Relevant EQ Theory of Change Assumptions Assessment of evidence against Theory of Change assumptions Strategy and design (relevance and coherence) Q1: How well is the country envelope allocation working?
 Global allocation model as a mechanism to ensure funds are going where they are needed most i.e. allocations are targeting highest priority countries via regional allocations; and effectively decentralising allocations and decision making to country level.
 Country allocation model as a mechanism for ensuring performance based and differentiated funding allocations to Cosponsors, based on country needs.
 Global CE allocation model is dynamic and annual allocation reflect changing dynamics of HIV epidemics.
 CE funding is allocated to Cosponsors at country level in a transparent and timely manner, based on clear and understandable criteria.
 The TOC assumes that the global allocation model, based on epidemic data is dynamic and country allocations change to reflect new HIV epidemic data and changing needs.
 The evaluation finds this assumption does not hold as the allocation model has provided less dynamic than expected and the prioritisation of equality in driving allocation decisions means it cannot be fully aligned with needs.
 In addition, there is no evidence of the allocation model being recalibrated to reflect changing needs and priorities as per the Global AIDS Strategy.
 The TOC also assumes that CE allocation at country level is based on transparent and clear criteria.
 The evidence suggests this is not always the case and that equality is a key factor in driving allocation decisions.
-Without clear and transparent critieria, country allocations can be largely dependent on the UCO/UCD.
+Without clear and transparent criteria, country allocations can be largely dependent on the UCO/UCD.
 There is little evidence for country performance or results focus influencing and differentiating CE allocations in the model with many allocations remaining static over biennia.
 Implementation (Efficiency and effectiveness) Q2: How well are the structures and processes to support the implementation of the country envelope model working in practice?
-Consider timeliness, transaction costs, efficiency and learning of: prioritization and use of funding transaction costs associated with managing and reporting on country envelope and BUF funds vis-à-vis volume of country envelope funds ease of use of guidance Joint Team members are informed about each other's work.
+Consider timeliness, transaction costs, efficiency and learning of: prioritization and use of funding transaction costs associated with managing and reporting on country envelope and BUF funds vis-à-vis Joint Team members are informed about each other's work.
 They engage and collaborate effectively to ensure country envelope support is relevant to country needs and represents a coherent set of UN actions (including in relation to UN Division of Labour).
-QA structures and processes improve relevance and accountability of country envelope funds.
-Country envelope processes The TOC assumes that Joint Team members are informed about each other's work.
+QA structures and processes improve relevance and The TOC assumes that Joint Team members are informed about each other's work.
 They collaborate effectively to ensure country envelope support is relevant to country needs and represents a coherent set of UN actions (including in relation to UN Div of Labour).
 This evaluation finds mixed evidence for this; with increased knowledge of each other's work (through Joint Team meetings, reports on JPMS) but increased collaboration through joint planning processes is not necessarily delivering plans that are as strategic, relevant or grounded in the priorities of the national response as they could be.
-The assumption that CE processes are timely, not transaction heavy and sufficient time was available for implementation, was not borne and templates for country envelope and BUF funding (allocation, proposal, disbursement and reporting) are timely, and out through the evidence: CE timelines were widely seen as too short and this impacted negatively on use and impact of funds; there not burdensome or transaction heavy.